MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/cash-bank-management/bank-revaluation.md

 Set **Preview before posting** to **Yes** if you would like to review the result of the Bank revaluation.
 The foreign currency revaluation has a preview which can be posted, without having to run the revaluation process again.
 The results of the preview can be exported to Microsoft Excel to retain the history of how the amounts were calculated.
 You cannot use batch processing if you want to preview the results of the revaluation.

-In addition, a record will be created to track the history of each run.
+Click **Ok** to process the foreign currency revaluation.
+A record will be created to track the history of each run.
 A separate record will be created for each legal entity and posting layer.

 ## Calculate unrealized gain/loss
 In Cash and Bank Management, a transaction is created for the delta between the balance of the bank account, including any previous revaluation amounts, and the new value based on the exchange rate for the Date of Rate.
 The foreign currency revaluation is based on the bank currency and currency being revalued.
 This calculation is done for the accounting currency and the reporting currency, resulting in two transactions.
 These entries are marked as reconciled.
 No entry is made for the accounting currency if the bank currency matches the accounting currency.
 No entry is made for the reporting currency if the bank currency matches the reporting currency.